FrewtyPebbles/Python-RISC-V-CPU-Emulator/README.md

 This CPU emulator emulates at the bit level with many low level gates emulated.
 It includes a subset of both RV32I and RV32F.

-## AI Usage

- - ChatGPT was used to generate a portion of the unit tests, for generating `.asm` assembly files, and to help understand the bit manipulation in generating the immediate values in the assembler.
-Gemini was used to help with minor bug fixes and syntax correction.

 ## Installation

 First CD into the project directory and make sure pip and build and wheel are up to date: